hellmarbecker/blog/_drafts/2022-10-02-advanced-alert-scheduling-in-imply-pivot.markdown

 ![Define alert condition](/assets/2022-10-02-04-alert1.jpg)

 Now, use the `Add condition` button to add a second alert condition.
 This is going to be our scheduler mask.
-Select the measure you defined (im my case, I called it _Schedule 1_), and set the condition as `> 0`.
+Select the measure you defined (here, I called it _Schedule 1_), and set the condition as `> 0`.

 Make sure to select `All conditions` on top of the condition definitions.